esib1/GACData_CourseProject/CodeBook.md

 ####Test/Train Intertial Data

 '[test/train]/subject_[test/train].txt': One row per subject who performed activity for each window.
-Its range is from 1 to 30.
+Its range is from 1 to 30

 '[test/train]/Inertial Signals/total_acc_[x/y/z]_[test/train].txt': Acceleration signal from the smartphone's accelerometer z/y/z axis (standard gravity units 'g').
-Every row is a vector of 128 elements.
+Every row is a vector of 128 elements

-'[test/train]/Inertial Signals/body_acc_[x/y/z]_[test/train].txt': Body acceleration signal obtained by subtracting the gravity from the total acceleration.
+'[test/train]/Inertial Signals/body_acc_[x/y/z]_[test/train].txt': Body acceleration signal obtained by subtracting the gravity from the total acceleration

-'[test/train]/Inertial Signals/body_gyro_[x/y/z]_[test/train].txt': The angular velocity vector measured by the gyroscope for each window sample (in radians/second).
+'[test/train]/Inertial Signals/body_gyro_[x/y/z]_[test/train].txt': The angular velocity vector measured by the gyroscope for each window sample (in radians/second)

+##Transformation details

+1. Merges the training and the test sets to create one data set
+2. Extracts only the measurements on the mean and standard deviation for each measurement
+3. Uses descriptive activity names to name the activities in the data set
+4. Appropriately labels the data set with descriptive activity names
+5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject

+##Script implementation:

+Uses the reshape and data.table libraries
+Loads test and train data
+Loads features and activity labels
+Extract the mean and std dev column headers and data Process test data
+Process training data
+Merge data set and outputs as "tidy_data_esib1.txt"